-Must-Try Dishes When Traveling in Japan
+Must-Try Dishes & Food When Traveling in Japan

 A tour of Japan is not complete without a taste of its amazing cuisine.
 Crispy fried tempura with a strong healing power, makes you get rid of anxiety and stress in life, and delicate wagashi sweets give you a fresh feeling of the season.
 With the following Japan's must-try dishes, fill your stomach happy and enjoy the ultimate pleasure of delicacy.